Jackson, Lee statues damaged for second time in a month

-For the second time in a month, the statue of Thomas “Stonewall” Jackson in downtown Charlottesville appears to have been damaged.
+The statues of two Confederate generals in separate downtown parks appeared on Monday to have been vandalized.
+For the second time in a month, the statue of Thomas “Stonewall” Jackson in downtown Charlottesville appeared on Monday morning to have been damaged.

+Hours later, police responded to the Robert E. Lee Statue in Market Street Park for a report of damage that appeared to have been caused by a chisel.
+This is the first report of damage to the Lee statue.

 The damage, which echoes similar blows to the figures reported last month, was first noticed Monday morning.

-Additionally, a piece of paper reading “1619” was taped to a sign outside the statue, in a presumed reference to the first year enslaved Africans were transported to what is now the United States.
+Additionally, a piece of paper reading “1619” was taped to a sign outside the statue, presumably in reference to the first year enslaved Africans were transported to what is now the United States.

 According to the Charlottesville Police Department, officers responded to Court Square Park for a report of vandalism to the Jackson Statue at 8:06 a.m.
 Upon arrival, officers discovered physical damage and paper signs covering the posted “No Trespassing” signs.